Jdeideh, Baalbek

-Jdeide (جديده), also spelled Al Judaideh, or the New Fakehe, is a little village located in the northern part of the Baalbek District of Lebanon, on the main road between the city of Baalbek and the city of Hermel.
+Jdeideh (جديده), also known as Jdeidet al-Fekha, is a little village located in the northern part of the Baalbek District of Lebanon, on the main road between the city of Baalbek and the city of Hermel.

-the population of Jdeide originates mainly from the nearby village of Fakeha which is located about one km of road in a valley of the mountain range of Anti-Lebanon.
+The population of Jdeideh originates mainly from the nearby village of Fakiha which is located about 1km off road in a valley of the mountain range of Anti-Lebanon.